Sage Elsesser interview13.02.2017

 Were you surprised at the reach of Cherry’s influence, inside skateboarding and outside?

 It’s one of those things.
 You can’t ignore it.
-It’s hard to remain humble about it… I don’t know, I just learned to take it as a complement, or see it as inspiration, because that’s what I use, with my style and everything, music that I like… it’s all inspiration from other people.
+It’s hard to remain humble about it… I don’t know, I just learned to take it as a compliment, or see it as inspiration, because that’s what I use, with my style and everything, music that I like… it’s all inspiration from other people.
 So hey, it’s cool to be inspiring.

 Is there another Supreme video in the works?